Founder-CEO, Picturetime Sushil Chaudhary and composer Joi Barua brought Ladakh International Music Festival alive with the Indian Army

 “We are emotional and involved”, said Joi.
 The singer lives in Mumbai and has a heart of Northeast so his performance is going to be loud and magical.
 “Picturetime and the army are planning something so big, a lot of importance and respect are given to the culture”.

-When the Co-commander and Major General Kaushik told Sushil that Rezang La is missing a story telling for Indians, they thought while conducting the music festival, they will also involve local Ladakhi music bands.
+Sushil felt that Rezang La is missing a story telling for Indians, they thought while conducting the music festival, they will also involve local Ladakhi music bands.
 The composer created a new Rezang La anthem and will mentor Ladakhi band where they will play on a big platform.
 “People of Ladakh haven’t seen anything as such, though they are talented as any other states, Ladakhi needs platforms to perform and showcase their talents.
 We hope that the festival will be bigger than the Hornbill festival of Nagaland.
 We will mould them professionally and then hand them over to the Ladakh administration”, exclaimed the founder of Picturetime.

 Renowned music composer Joi Barua and his band will be performing this new anthem with Picturetime in metaverse / VR format for the Rezang La memorial.
 GOC-in-C Northern command and LG, UT Ladakh will likely grace the event and also launch the Rezangla Anthem.
 The anthem will also soon be tele cast abroad on a few leading channels.
 “When I got to know the history of Rezang La, the bravery story helped me compose the anthem.
 I wanted to value the soldiers at the border”, expressed Joi.